Jacinta-Muindi/Jacinta-Muindi/README.md

 👋 Hi, I’m @Jacinta-Muindi
 💞️ My interest is in statistics and data analysis.
 I am passionate about uncovering insights from data.

+🌱 I’m currently:
-🌱 I’m currently exploring various aspects of the data science world.
+- Exploring various aspects of the data science world.

-🌱 I’m currently learning:
-- 🤖 Machine learning algorithms for predictive modeling.
+- Learning Machine learning algorithms for predictive modeling.
+- Exploring statistical modeling of time series data using nonlinear models.

 💞️ I’m looking to collaborate on:
 - 🤖 Machine learning projects to develop predictive models.
 - 🌐 Data-driven web applications and interactive visualizations.